Ragavi-Ra/weather-app/README.md

 - TypeScript
 - WeatherAPI (for weather)
 - NewsAPI (for news)
-- Custom Hook for Live Location
+- Native Location and permission

 ---